Matheos96/GasMoneyCalculator/README.md

 # GasMoneyCalculator

-A simple java application that will help you when planning a trip and tell you how much each person will have to pay in gas money :)
+A simple JavaFX application to help you calculate how much each of your friends has to pay you in gas money after your road trip :)